BIG IDEAS in School (Registration Closed)

 - Online Resources provides exemplary multi-media instructional samples and project toolkit.

-The current 2018-2020 Vancouver Biennale Open Air Museum exhibition is now launched and active.
-Over the past months, we have introduced new works throughout the city from international artists working in sculpture, video/film, architecture, new media, and photography.
-Below is a list of these urban interventions, including the most recently installed works, all dated 2018.
+The Vancouver Biennale Open Air Museum exhibition throughout the city represented international artists working in sculpture, video/film, architecture, new media, and photography.
+Below is a list of these urban interventions.
 We invite you to visit them on-site and/or access any through BIG IDEAS Anywhere online video virtual tour.

 - A-maze-ing Laughter by Yue Minjun, Vancouver – on-site and virtual tour